-Hitachi ID Password Manager includes a SAML identity provider (IdP).
+Hitachi ID Password Manager includes a Security Assertions Markup Language (SAML) identity provider (IdP) .
 This allows users to sign into a variety of federation-capable apps using a Password Manager login process, rather than using app-specific credentials.

 The sequence for this externalized authentication will be as follows:

 - A user accesses application at URL A.

 - URL A (the service provider (SP) ) redirects the user to Password Manager at URL B.

 - The user enters their login ID into Password Manager.